Characterisitcs

 MANAGEMENT

-Sole proprietor has full
+Sole proprietor has full control of management and operations

-partner has an equal
+Typically each partner has an equal voice, unless otherwise arranged

-Members have an
+Members have an operating agreement that outlines management

 TAXATION

 Not a taxable entity.
+Sole proprietor pays all taxes

 Not a taxable entity.
 Each partner pays tax on his/her share of income and can deduct losses against other sources of income

-there is no tax at the
+If properly structured there is no tax at the entity level.
+Income/loss is passed through to members.

-entity level.
-Income/loss is passed through to
+No tax at the entity level.
+Income/loss is passed through to the shareholders

-PASS THROUGH
+PASS THROUGH LOSS/PROFIT

 Yes